-Argenteuil is a tiny but very picturesque town just 11 kilometres from central Paris.
+Argenteuil is a tiny but very picturesque town just 11 kilometers from central Paris.
 Monet decided to move there when he returned to France from his stay in London in 1872.
 His friends such as Pierre-Auguste Renoir, Édouard Manet, or Alfred Sisley visited him in his house.
 Argenteuil was at that time a real artistic hub for the Impressionists.
-Monet created here some of his most recognizable works.
-He could often be seen painting the light reflections in water while sitting in his studio-turned boat.
+Monet created some of his most recognizable works here.
+He could often be seen painting the light reflections in the water while sitting in his studio-turned boat.

 Then Moritzburg would be perfect for you.

-Asnieres lies in the suburbs of Paris along the river Seine.
+Asnières lies in the suburbs of Paris along the river Seine.
 In the 19th century, it became another weekend destination (together with Barbizon) for both higher and working classes.
-In this painting, Seurat depicted the poorer class bathing on one bank of the river, whereas in the famous A Sunday Afternoon on the Island of La Grande Jatte, he portrayed the higher class on the opposite bank.
+In this painting, Seurat depicted the members of the lower class bathing on one bank of the river, whereas in the famous A Sunday Afternoon on the Island of La Grande Jatte, he portrayed the higher class on the opposite bank.
 One can see in the background the chimneys of the developing Parisian industry.

 Time for the Gra(n)d Tour!